emscripten-core/emscripten/site/source/docs/api_reference/vr.h.rst

 	If the request is successful `callback` will be called with `userData` and the render loop will continue rendering at the refresh rate of the VR display.

-	Must be called from a user callback (see :ref:`HTML5 API <_html5-h>`_).
+	Must be called from a user callback (see :ref:`HTML5 API <html5-h>`).

-	See the :ref:`specification of VRDisplay.requestPresent <https://w3c.github.io/webvr/spec/1.1/#dom-vrdisplay-requestpresent>` for detailed information.
+	See the specification of `VRDisplay.requestPresent <https://w3c.github.io/webvr/spec/1.1/#dom-vrdisplay-requestpresent>`_ for detailed information.

 	:param VRDisplayHandle handle: |display-handle-parameter-doc|
 	:param VRLayerInit layers: array of layers which will be rendered to.